 There were, to be sure, some potentially nagging problems with the legislative requirements for slots operators, among them the amount provided to the operators (33% for the tracks which could get slots— only Laurel and Ocean Downs would be eligible, 30% for non-track operations, license fees of $3 million for every 500 machines applied for, and an onerous $36 million in “rent” annually for the Baltimore city property, a tax to go to the city).

-Maryland has always been a potentially lucrative slots state, both for operators and for other stakeholders, notably state government.
+Maryland has always been a potentially lucrative slots state, or a host of Live Casino projects – both for operators and for other stakeholders, notably state government.
 However, three of the prospective sites—Allegany County (Rocky Gap), Cecil County, and Ocean Downs (Ocean Pines, near Ocean City)—figure to be only modestly successful, due to their remoteness to the area’s major population centers, and the competition already in existence in West Virginia, Pennsylvania, and Delaware.
 Accordingly, one could expect, given the tax rate and license fees, bids for 500 to 1,000 machines at each location.